-If an Event of Default under the debt securities shall have occurred and be continuing then in each and every such case, upon notice in writing by the holders (the "Demanding Holders") (acting individually or together) of not less than 25% of the aggregate outstanding principal amount of the de securities to the Republic, with a copy to the Trustee, of any such Event of Default and its continuance, the Demanding Holders may, and the Trustee at the written request of such holders shall (subject to receiving indemnity and/or security to its satisfaction), declare the principal amount of all the def securities due and payable immediately, and the same shall become and shall be due and payable upon the date that such written notice is received by or of behalf of the Republic, unless prior to receiving such notice all Events of Default in respect of all the debt securities shall have been cured or waive provided that if, at any time after the principal of the debt securities shall have been so declared due and payable, and before the sale of any proper pursuant to any judgment or decree for the payment of monies due which shall have been obtained or entered in connection with the debt securities, the Republic shall pay or shall deposit (or cause to be paid or deposited) with the Trustee or Paying Agent a sum sufficient to pay all matured installments of interest and principal upon all the debt securities which shall have become due otherwise than solely by acceleration (with interest on overdue installmen of interest, to the extent permitted by law, and on such principal of each debt security at the rate of interest specified herein, to the date of such payment of interest or principal) and such amount as shall be sufficient to cover the fees and reasonably incurred expenses of the Trustee, including, without limitatio the fees and expenses of its counsel, and if any and all Events of Default hereunder, other than the nonpayment of the principal of the debt securities which shall have become due solely by acceleration, shall have been cured, waived or otherwise remedied as provided herein, then, and in every such case, the holders of more than 50% in aggregate principal amount of the debt securities then outstanding, by written notice to the Republic and to the Trustee, ma on behalf of all of the holders, waive all defaults and rescind and annul such declaration and its consequences, but no such waiver or rescission ar annulment shall extend to or shall affect any subsequent default, or shall impair any right consequent thereon.
+If an Event of Default under the debt securities shall have occurred and be continuing then in each and every such case, upon notice in writing by the holders (the "Demanding Holders") (acting individually or together) of not less than 25% of the aggregate outstanding principal amount of the de securities to the Republic, with a copy to the Trustee, of any such Event of Default and its continuance, the Demanding Holders may, and the Trustee at the written request of such holders shall (subject to receiving indemnity and/or security to its satisfaction), declare the principal amount of all the desecurities due and payable immediately, and the same shall become and shall be due and payable upon the date that such written notice is received by or continuous continuous and shall be due and payable upon the date that such written notice is received by or continuous continuous and shall be due and payable upon the date that such written notice is received by or continuous contin behalf of the Republic, unless prior to receiving such notice all Events of Default in respect of all the debt securities shall have been cured or waive provided that if, at any time after the principal of the debt securities shall have been so declared due and payable, and before the sale of any proper pursuant to any judgment or decree for the payment of monies due which shall have been obtained or entered in connection with the debt securities, the Republic shall pay or shall deposit (or cause to be paid or deposited) with the Trustee or Paying Agent a sum sufficient to pay all matured installments interest and principal upon all the debt securities which shall have become due otherwise than solely by acceleration (with interest on overdue installment of interest, to the extent permitted by law, and on such principal of each debt security at the rate of interest specified herein, to the date of such payment of interest or principal) and such amount as shall be sufficient to cover the fees and reasonably incurred expenses of the Trustee, including, without limitatio the fees and expenses of its counsel, and if any and all Events of Default hereunder, other than the nonpayment of the principal of the debt securities which shall have become due solely by acceleration, shall have been cured, waived or otherwise remedied as provided herein, then, and in every such case, the holders of more than 50% in aggregate principal amount of the debt securities then outstanding, by written notice to the Republic and to the Trustee, ma on behalf of all of the holders, waive all defaults and rescind and annul such declaration and its consequences, but no such waiver or rescission are annulment shall extend to or shall affect any subsequent default, or shall impair any right consequent thereon.

-Notwithstanding the foregoing, in the case of an Event of Default specified in (ii) above, the principal amount of and the accrued interest on the del securities may only be declared immediately due and payable if such event is materially prejudicial to the interests of the holders of debt securities.
+Notwithstanding the foregoing, in the case of an Event of Default specified in (ii) above, the principal amount of and the accrued interest on the desecurities may only be declared immediately due and payable if such event is materially prejudicial to the interests of the holders of debt securities.